master-hax/aosp-libese/apps/boot/README.md

 stored a SHA256 hash of the device data

-Note, LOCK\_CARRIER can only be locked (non-zero lock value) when the applet is in 'production' mode.
+Note, LOCK\_CARRIER can only be locked (non-zero lock value) when the applet is not in 'production' mode.

 ##### Clearing/unlocking